doppelganger9/blog/src/posts/2019-06-21-sapper-migration-part2-TDD-with-Cypress.md

 >
 > It was less funky than my previous post, lacking emojis, animated GIFs and pictures of 💩 from my kids, but I hope it was still enjoyable!
 >
-> If you have any questions about TDD, Cypress, Svelte, Sapper, or just want to say hi or thanks you, [my DMs are open on Twitter](https://twitter.com/doppelganger9)!
+> If you have any questions about TDD, Cypress, Svelte, Sapper, or just want to say hi or thank you, [my DMs are open on Twitter](https://twitter.com/doppelganger9)!

 Photo credit from [Unsplash](https://unsplash.com) by @winstonchen, @cbarbalis, @randytarampi.